LouisCE/warrior-path/README.md

 ## Future Improvements

-- Fix footer overlap issue on very small screens (<320px)
+- Fix footer overlap issue on very small mobile devices (<320px).
-- Add confirmation message after successful form submission
-- Expand the site with a blog/news page
+- Add a blog or news section to keep members updated.
+- Improve SEO by adding meta descriptions and structured data.
+- Enhance accessibility by adding ARIA roles and landmarks.